liawua/jspon/README.md

 # jspon
-Lightweight JSON parser in C.
+A lightweight JSON parser wrtten in C.

 ## DISCLAIMER
 This is a personal project, the security of this project has not been audited and therefore should not be used to parse untrusted data.
 I have done my best to prevent any this, however I cannot ensure 100% reliability.
 If you are looking for a secure, fast, and well tested library, I would recommend [cJSON](https://github.com/DaveGamble/cJSON).